adrian-1990/bjj-homepage/README.md

 * Timetable
 * Contact-us

 The navbar and footer will be present on all pages.
 The navbar will allow for the user to navigate the site easily and allow them to navigate to the differant sections of the page.
-The footer will contact all the links to the clubs social media account if they want to connect that way.
+The footer will contain all the links to the clubs social media account if they want to connect that way.

 ### Landing page.